 2. Have a dedicated ‘work zone’

-I’m lucky enough to have a dedicated office where I do all of my work.
-I don’t do anything besides work when I’m in my office, and I (mostly) don’t do any work outside my office.
+I’m lucky enough to have a dedicated office set up in my house where I do the majority my work.
 This has helped me to train my brain to go into work mode as soon as I walk through my office door.
 I know everyone isn’t lucky enough to have their own office, and that’s OK.
-YouR work zone can be your desk, or a specific chair at your dining room table, or a coffee shop, or you could create some kind of pre-work ritual so you can enter into a mental work zone (eg. walk up the street and back into your house so you can mentally pretend that you’ve left your house and walked to your office.)
+Your work zone can be your desk, or a specific chair at your dining room table, or a coffee shop, or you could create some kind of pre-work ritual so you can enter into a mental work zone (eg. walk up the street and back into your house so you can mentally pretend that you’ve left your house and walked to your office.)

 Working from home can be really isolating.
 I’m lucky that I’m an introvert and I love spending time by myself, but even I still need to get out and socialise from time to time for the sake of my mental health.
 When you’re working in an office environment it’s easy to have social interaction with other people, when you work for yourself it’s a lot harder.
 Joining a mastermind group, attending networking events, and going to co-working days and other events designed for people that work form home are all great ways to get some social interaction and can benefit your business too!

 4. Be clear with friends and family

 Unfortunately most people don’t understand self-employment.
 Cultural conditioning has many people believing that you have to have a 9-5 job, and anything that deviates from that isn’t real work.
 You really need to be clear with friends and family that you do in fact have a have a real job, with real work, and real office hours, and they need to understand that you’re not available during those hours.